Connections Education of Florida, LLC Virtual Instruction Program (VIP)

 Hours and Times of Availability of Instructional Personnel

 For District VIP partnerships, the school calendar may vary to comply with each district’s school calendar.
-A sample calendar for a standard school year program is found in the Florida Customer Handbook for Pearson Teacher Courses in Connexus® (see above).
+A sample calendar for a standard school year program is found in the Pearson Online & Blended Learning Pearson Connexus® (PCx) Customer Handbook (see above).
 The Handbook also includes the full range of dates Connections Education of Florida, LLC teachers are available to support District VIP partnerships.

-Because not all teachers serving District VIP programs are located in Florida, we have structured teacher hours of availability to account for the geographic diversity, and ensure that teachers are available to their students at least 8 hours each weekday:
+We have structured teacher hours of availability to ensure that teachers are available to their students at least 8 hours each weekday:

 - All teachers are available to students and their families during core office hours of 10 a.m. to 4 p.m.
 EST.